Prime Icelandic fishing awaits

 Fishermen should bring a sink tip as well as a floating line in case of higher water (even in flood the river runs very clear but for the first hour or so).
 Some guests bring a 12ft 8wt light double-handed rod if they prefer fishing with a two hander.
 Tippet used should be 10-15lb breaking strain and classic Icelandic fly patterns such as micro 1″ hitching tubes, small silver and black trebles in sizes 8-16, black and red Frances tied on small trebles and also on ¼ and ½-inch tubes along with the Sunray Shadow and Collie Dog tubes to 4″ (total fly length).

 The lodge on Svalbardsa is a traditional but modern Icelandic lodge overlooking the river.
 It has four bedrooms, each with its own en-suite bathroom and shower, plus a spacious living and dining room.
 It happily accommodates a small party and is the ideal base to take wives and family to share the three rods.

 “Iceland salmon fishing at its best, most fish we encountered were multi sea winter and this river was ideal for our small party.. can’t wait to go back!”
 T.P. – Scotland

 A beautiful part of north east Iceland

-Svalbardsa is in the very north-east corner of Iceland in some of the most beautiful scenery in all of Iceland.
-Accessed via daily domestic flights from Reykjavik to Akureyri or Vopnafjordur, Svalbardsa is easier to reach them it seems.
+Svalbardsa is in the very north-east corner of Iceland in some of the country’s most beautiful scenery.
+Accessed via daily domestic flights from Reykjavik to Akureyri or Vopnafjordur, Svalbardsa is easier to reach than it seems.